Blower Door Test in New Hope, PA

 How Is A Blower Door Test Conducted?

-For blower door test in New Hope, PA, all outside doors and windows are closed properly, and inside doors are kept open to balance air pressure throughout the space.
-A central exterior door is picked, where the technician fits an adjustable aluminum frame and fabric panel for airtight testing.
-After setup, a calibrated fan is attached to the frame to lower the air pressure inside the house to 50 Pascals, equivalent to a 20 mph wind.
+When performing blower door test in New Hope, PA, the technician ensures all exterior doors and windows are sealed and interior doors are open for steady air movement.
+Technicians select one central exterior door and install an adjustable aluminum frame along with a fabric panel for testing.
+A calibrated fan is used to depressurize the home through the frame to 50 Pascals, representing the same pressure as a 20 mph wind.

 What Is A Passing Blower Door Test Score?